open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 After you receive enough approving reviews, we will merge your Markdown profile into the main repository.

 After the pull request is merged, you'll be able to see your personal page at `open-learning-exchange.github.io/#!pages/mi/profiles/<YourUserName>.md`.
-Let us know in the [discord server mobile intern channel](https://discord.com/channels/1079980988421132369/1131244649902772235) after you complete this step.
+Let us know in the #vi-software channel on discord after you complete this step.

 #### 3.5.1 Delete the Branch from your remote repository